robertoalonsotrillo/_Demiurge_/README.md

 ## NEURAL SEQUENCER

 The **Neural sequencer** combines an `MFCC` descriptor extraction model with a descriptor prediction generator and a query and playback engine that generates `.wav` audio files.
-The diagram below sho
+The diagram below explains the relation between the different elements of the prediction workflow.

 ![Demiurge1](https://user-images.githubusercontent.com/68105693/115947129-2e443a00-a4f8-11eb-9abb-6503a389a41f.png)